tobor88/ReversePowerShell/README.md

 Functions that can be used to gain Reverse Shells with PowerShell.

 #### BLUE TEAM DISCOVERY
 Find-ReverseShell.psm1 can be used to search the Windows Event Log for when a Reverse Shell is created that uses a System.Net.Sockets.TcpListener object.
 This will discover any reverse shell that creates a TcpListener object and not just the below module.
 This method does not catch PowerCat.ps1 which I am still looking for a good way to discover.
+This part is still a work in progress.

 #### INSTALL THE MODULE
 Install this module by placing the cloned folder "ReversePowerShell" inside the following directory location.